patricknelson/silverstripe-migrations/doc/HelperMethods.md

 #### `(boolean) addColumnsToTable(string $table, array $columns)`

-Adds columns with the specified properties to a database table if they don't already exist.
-Returns false if the table does not exist.
-Returns true if the SQL query was executed.
+Adds columns with the specified properties to a database table, if they don't already exist.
+Returns array of columns that were added.

 ```php
 self::addColumnsToTable('MyDataObject', [